"... things that exist are somewhere, because what is not is nowhere (...) Yet what is somewhere is in a place, and what is in a place is somewhere."

 [Aristotle: Physics]

 Everything that exists must be somewhere, according to Aristotle, so “place” is a fundamental category in our existence.
 Our sense of place is an important part of our experiences.
-The pieces that make up this series highlight these connections to ‘place’ in different ways, without ever naming a specific place.
+The pieces that make up this series highlight these connections to ‘place’ in different ways.

 The first composition in the series was called m2.
 This title refers to the small space of a living room concert for which it was intended.
 The four sections represent the four walls with repetitions as small niches and fermata as windows to the space outside.
 The first performance took place in the studio of the artist Michiel Knaven on a snowy December afternoon by recorder player Geesche Geddert, to whom this work is dedicated.